 With a combination of these lifestyle and nutrition changes, my client is back to his active lifestyle with only the occasional sniffle and is enjoying the springtime without having to pay for it with the misery that comes with seasonal allergy symptoms.

-Shayla is accepting new clients at this time and would love to lend a helping hand to you as you journey down your nutrition path.
-She is available for telehealth appointments Monday, Tuesday, Thursday, and Friday.
+We are accepting new clients at this time and would love to lend a helping hand to you as you journey down your nutrition path.
 Please give our administrative team a call at 206-853-0534 or schedule yourself online.

 Interested in learning more?
-Schedule an appointment with Shayla to get support on your journey to holistic and kind health.
+Schedule an appointment with us to get support on your journey to holistic and kind health.